 When Dorothy followed the yellow brick road, she was told to do so by those who wanted her to get where she wanted to go.
-As humans we often blindly follow recommendations by individuals who have good intentions, but may not always be our best option.
+As humans, we often blindly follow recommendations by individuals who have good intentions but may not always be our best option.

-Physical Therapy is traditionally the next step after seeing an Orthopedic Doctor.
-That is if surgery is not recommended.
-So what should you expect?
-The process will start with an evaluation and here may be the start of the problem... here is why.... the doctor has to write a prescription with a diagnosis on it.
-You give the prescription to the PT and he or she will perform an evaluation... chances are the PT will simply confirm the diagnosis from the doctor, however the hope should be that they take the extra step to look for the root cause of your pain.
-They may but chances are they have several other clients in the office at the same time and simply do not have the time.
+Physical Therapy is traditionally the next step after seeing an Orthopaedic Doctor.
+That is, if surgery is not recommended.
+So, what should you expect?
+The process will start with an evaluation and maybe the start of the problem.
+Here is why the doctor has to prescribe with a diagnosis on it.
+You give the prescription to the PT, and they will perform an evaluation.
+Chances are, the PT will confirm the diagnosis from the doctor.
+However, the hope should be that they take the extra step to look for the root cause of your pain.
+They may, but chances are they have several other clients in the office simultaneously and do not have the time.

-So what should you do?
+So, what should you do?

-With that said the benefits are as follows.
-The root cause will be identified, your discomfort will be addressed and the root cause will be corrected all in an attempt to make you pain free and give you the tools you need to keep you that way.
+With that said, the benefits are as follows.
+The root cause will be identified, your discomfort will be addressed, and the root cause will be corrected, all in an attempt to make you pain-free and give you the tools you need to keep you that way.